slimtoolkit/slim/README.md

 Commands:

 - `lint` - Lint the target Dockerfile (or image, in the future)
-- `xray` - Collects fat image information and reverse engineers its Dockerfile
+- `xray` - Show what's in the container image and reverse engineer its Dockerfile
-- `build` - Collect fat image information and build a slim image from it
+- `build` - Analyze the target container image along with its application and build an optimized image from it
 - `profile` - Collect fat image information and generate a fat container report
 - `version` - Show docker-slim and docker version information
 - `update` - Update docker-slim